 There are two seasons of pear varieties: summer and winter.
 Winter pear varieties require cold storage before they can start ripening while summer pears do not.
 One reason for growing winter pears is their long life of storage.
-Unlike summer/fall pears, which ripen after being harvested, winter pears need cold storage for at least 3 weeks before bringing them out and letting them ripen.
+Unlike summer/fall pears, which ripen after being harvested, winter pears need cold storage for at least three weeks before bringing them out and letting them ripen.
 According to winter pear information, without this step, the fruits will not mature properly.

 What is a Winter Pear?

 Sweet juicy pears are one of the few fruits that do not ripen on the tree.
-Because they ripen from the inside out, by the time they reach perfect readiness on the tree, as judged by the eye, the centers would be mushy.
-For this reason, winter pears are picked when hard and green, stored in a cool location and then placed in a warmer place to finish ripening.
+Since they ripen from the inside out, by the time they reach perfect readiness on the tree, as judged by the eye, the centers would be mushy.
+For this reason, winter pears are picked when hard and green, stored in a cool location, and then placed in a warmer place to finish ripening.
 Winter pears are so named because of when they are marketed, although they are ready for harvest a month or more after other varieties.

 The variety was a favorite with aristocratic French who developed several of the most popular kinds of winter pear.
-Bosc, Anjou and Comice are all French varieties still grown today.
+Bosc, D’Anjou, and Comice are all French varieties still grown today.
 Add in the following and you have the most popular winter pear varieties commercially grown:

 Growing Winter Pears

-Pear trees are grafted onto rootstock that conveys certain traits such as disease resistance, cold tolerance and even size.
+Pear trees are grafted onto rootstock that conveys certain traits such as disease resistance, cold tolerance, and even size.
 Pear trees prefer temperate regions in full sun with average, well-draining soil.